Vineethay/Vineethay.github.io/_pages/research.md

 Publications
 ======
-* Vineetha Yogesh, Vighnesh S Bhat, Sandesh Rao Mattu, and A. Chockalingam, "On the bit error performance of OTFS modulation using discrete Zak transform," IEEE ICC 2023.
+* Vineetha Yogesh, Vighnesh S Bhat, Sandesh Rao Mattu, and A. Chockalingam, "On the bit error performance of OTFS modulation using discrete Zak transform," _Proc.
+IEEE ICC 2023_,  pp. 741-746, June 2023.

 <!-- **Under review, In collaboration with AISIN Corporation, Japan** -->